 by Jeff Dobbins, OSCF Board member

 Unlike in a lot of states, where the USCF-affiliated events and tournaments are the primary source of scholastic chess, that’s not really the case here.
-Many years ago, under the impetus of Washington State parents, scholastic events in the northwest diverged from USCF events because there was a feeling that people didn’t want to have students have to pay USCF dues to participate in tournaments and get a rating.
-Hence the NWSRS, which is a rating system that’s free and is the source of ratings for most scholastic events in the northwest (some of which will dual-rate, both NWSRS and USCF).
+Many years ago, under the impetus of Washington State parents, scholastic events in the Northwest diverged from USCF events because there was a feeling that people didn’t want to have students have to pay USCF dues to participate in tournaments and get a rating.
+Hence the NWSRS, which is a volunteer-run rating system that’s free and is the source of ratings for most scholastic events in the Northwest (some of which dual-rate, submitting event results to both NWSRS and USCF).
 Players coming from out of state should note to the TDs at their first tournament that they have an established rating in USCF (if they do), and the NWSRS rating will thereafter sync up to their USCF rating (though never down, though the details here are a little complicated).

 That said, advanced scholastic players certainly can and do play against adults at the Portland Chess Club and in other occasional USCF-rated events throughout the state.
 The Portland Chess Club offers end of month G/60s and seasonal “opens” in which you’ll see both adults (~65%) and scholastic players (~35%), most of whom are rated 1100+; they’ve also been sponsoring additional monthly events on Saturdays or Sundays in the middle of the month that attract more scholastic players (about a 50-50 ratio, and — unlike most other PCC events — rated in both USCF and NWSRS systems).

-The other entity — the one I’m most affiliated with — is the Oregon Scholastic Chess Federation, formed in 2005 in an effort to generate more quality, rated, scholastic tournaments throughout the year and throughout the state.
+The other entity — the one that sponsors the website on which you’re reading this — is the Oregon Scholastic Chess Federation, formed in 2005 in an effort to generate more quality, rated, scholastic tournaments throughout the year and throughout the state.
 It’s been going strong ever since.
 The founding parents of OSCF wanted to encourage students to grow as chess players and to aspire to play chess throughout their lives.
-We simply provide support to volunteer parents and coaches offering tournaments throughout the year, and use our state qualifier system to try and encourage more quality events throughout the year.
+We simply provide support to volunteer parents and coaches offering tournaments throughout the year, and use our state qualifier system and a couple of OSCF-sponsored tournaments to try and encourage more quality events throughout the year.

-In the last several years, our top sections at OSCF State have been open, dual-rated (NWSRS and USCF) events that qualify the winners to the Denker, Barber, and National Girls’ Invitational Tournanment held at the same time as the USCF’s US Open, as well as to the Susan Polgar Foundation’s Invitational for Girls.
+In the last several years, our top sections at OSCF State have been open, dual-rated (NWSRS and USCF) events that qualify the winners to the USCF’s Denker and Barber invitational tournaments held at the same time as the USCF’s US Open, in the past, OSCF State has also been a qualifier for the National Girls’ Invitational Tournanment and to the Susan Polgar Foundation’s Invitational for Girls.
 At OSCF State, there are multiple grade- and rating- based sections, and lots of trophies.
 The tournament also has affiliated blitz / bughouse events the night before, and it is a lot of fun.
 The OSCF State tournament has been the largest chess tournament in the state for the last couple of years.
 It’s held in Seaside in April of each year (usually; watch OSCF.org for more information).
 Read more about qualifying for the OSCF State Championship.

 Finally, there is the Oregon High School Chess Team Association.
 The OHSCTA runs the team chess event for high school (and, this year, for middle school players as well).
 It’s been around for a long time, like the OMSI event, but it’s much more team-oriented.
 That said, the state event (usually end of Feb / early March) is open to all MS & HS players.
 Many of the schools play in “leagues” in the months leading up to the state tournament.
 The Leagues vary in style and precise format from location to location, with the Portland Area league being the most generous regarding encouraging a wide variety of unaffiliated players to participate.
 Other leagues have usually, though not always, been stricter, treating this preliminary play as a “closed event,” only available to teams from schools within their league.
 But these are almost all team events.
 Play in the leagues has, to my knowledge, never been a prerequisite for registering for OHSCTA state.

 So that’s it.
-Yeah, the multiplicity of groups is a little silly, in some ways, but OSCF’s motto is more kids, more chess, more fun, and so there you go!
+The multiplicity of groups is a little crazy, but certainly consistent with OSCF’s motto: More kids, more chess, more fun!